abinit/abinit/doc/mkdocs-tutorials/paw1.md

 computing the total energy for diamond at the experimental volume (within the LDA exchange-correlation functional).
-You might use the file tpaw1_1.files (with a standard norm-conserving pseudopotential) as a "files" file, and get the corresponding output file (it is available as ../Refs/tpaw1_1.out).
+You might use the file tpaw1_1.files (with a standard norm-conserving pseudopotential) as a "files" file, and get the corresponding output file (it is available in ../Refs/tpaw1_1.out).
 Copy the files tpaw1_1.in and tpaw1_1.files in your work directory, and run ABINIT:

     abinit < tpaw1_1.files > tmp-log

 In the meantime, you can read the input file and see that there is no PAW input variable.
 ABINIT should run very quickly...

 {% dialog tests/tutorial/Input/tpaw1_1.files tests/tutorial/Input/tpaw1_1.in %}